AaltoSciComp/python-for-scicomp/content/cython.rst

 Alternatives to Cython
 ----------------------

+`Numba <https://numba.pydata.org/>`__ is a tool that compiles Python code to optimized machine code on the fly without needing a manual compilation step.
+It works with Numpy but does not support all of Python's features.

-There exists a plethora of other tools and libraries for extending Python with compiled C code.
+For creating compiled extension modules there are a plethora of tools and libraries.
 If you already have a working C/C++ codebase and would like to use it from Python, consider using one of the following:

 - `ctypes <https://docs.python.org/3/library/ctypes.html>`__: part of Python standard library.
 - `CFFI <https://cffi.readthedocs.io/en/stable/index.html>`__: somewhat similar to `ctypes` but with more features and probably better for large projects.
 - `pybind11 <https://pybind11.readthedocs.io/en/stable/index.html>`__: very robust and modern way of creating extension modules.
 C++ only.
+- `PyO3 <https://pyo3.rs/v0.27.1/>`__ for Rust code.

 Further reading
 ---------------